KevoT0/Implementing-a-SOC-and-Honeynet-in-Azure/README.md

 - Azure Storage Account
 - Microsoft Sentinel

 For the "BEFORE" metrics, all resources were originally deployed, and exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources were deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.

 For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic except my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint